TYPES OF SALTWATER RODS & REELS

 A baitcasting reel has a revolving spool and sits on top of the baitcasting rod, which has smaller eyes than a spinning rod.

 Baitcasting reels work well where long casts or big baits are necessary.
 Also, baitcasting reels are better for bottom fishing and jigging.
+Learn how to cast with baitcasting reels.

 Reels with a closed face and line guide are used for working lighter lures and baits.
 Open-face reels without a line guide work better for casting or jigging because the line can be let out and retrieved more quickly.